Make The Most Of Your Parenting Time

 Indiana family law courts are committed to providing parenting arrangements and decrees that serve the best interests of the child.
-In most cases, this means providing both parents adequate and quality time with the children to allow them to have a healthy relationship with both mother and father.
-This time is structured into parenting plans, handed down by the court with the divorce decree or agreements reached by the parents.
+New state regulations now emphasize providing both parents adequate and quality time with the children to allow them to have healthy relationships with both mother and father.
+This time is structured into parenting plans that are either handed down by the court with the divorce decree or in an agreement reached by the parents.

 Visitation And Child Custody Solutions